 - Password: Enter the password that is used to log on to the nodes.

 - Confirm Password: Enter the password again.

-- If you select Add Existing Instance, you must select ECS instances that are deployed in the region where the cluster is deployed.
+- If you select Add Existing Instance, you must select Elastic Compute Service (ECS) instances that are deployed in the region where the cluster is deployed.
 Then, set Operating System, Logon Type, and Key Pair based on the preceding settings.

-- If you select Create Instance, you must set the parameters listed in the following table.
+- If you select Create Instance, you must set the parameters as described in the following table.

 Parameter Description Node ProtectionSpecify whether to enable node protection.Note By default, this check box is selected.
-The nodes in the ACK cluster cannot be deleted in the console or by calling the API.
+This way, nodes in the cluster cannot be deleted in the console or by calling the API.
 This prevents user errors.
 User Data

 For more information, see Prepare user data.